A Simple Roasted Thanksgiving Turkey

 First, remove the thawed turkey from its packaging.
 Remove the neck (usually found in the large cavity of the bird) and the bag of giblets (sometimes found in the smaller neck cavity of the bird).
 Discard them or save them for gravy.
 Pat the turkey dry with paper towels.

 Next, season the cavity of the turkey with salt and pepper.
-Stuff it with the quartered lemon, onion, apple and herbs.
+Stuff it with the quartered lemon, onion, apple, and herbs.

-Tuck the wings of the turkey underneath the turkey and set the turkey on a roasting rack inside a roasting pan (or on top of a bed of chopped veggies —carrots, onion and celery work well—in a disposable roasting pan).
-Tucking the wings prevents them from burning, and helps the turkey sit flatter.
+Tuck the wings of the turkey underneath the turkey and set the turkey on a roasting rack inside a roasting pan (or on top of a bed of chopped veggies —carrots, onion, and celery work well—in a disposable roasting pan).
+Tucking the wings prevents them from burning and helps the turkey sit flatter.

-Use your fingers to loosen and lift the skin above the breasts (on the top of the turkey) and smooth a few tablespoons of the herb butter underneath.
+Use your fingers to loosen and lift the skin above the breasts (on the top of the turkey) and smooth a few tablespoons of herb butter underneath.
 Use some twine to tie the turkey legs together.
-Then slather the outside turkey in the rest of the herb butter.
+Then, slather the outside turkey in the rest of the herb butter.
 That’s it!
 You are ready to let your oven do the rest of the work!

 You will want to check the turkey about halfway through cooking.
 Use your oven light to see if the skin is golden, and then place a large piece of tinfoil over the breast meat of the turkey to help keep it from overcooking.

-Whether this is your first time cooking a turkey, or you just decided to give this method I try, I would love to hear from you!
+Whether this is your first time cooking a turkey or you just decided to give this method I try, I would love to hear from you!
 Rate the recipe and comment below with your experience.

 Ingredients